Thea Gregory: Personal life and death

 In 1945, while in repertory theatre in Perth Theatre, Scotland, Gregory met John Gregson.
 The pair stayed in Scotland for eight months before moving to London.
-They were married in Hampstead, London, in 1947, before settling in Ealing (where the eponymous film studios were located) and had three daughters (Catherine, Mary and Sarah Rose) and three sons (Nicholas, John and James).
+They were married in Hampstead, London, in 1947, before settling in Ealing and had three daughters (Catherine, Mary and Sarah Rose) and three sons (Nicholas, John and James).
 In 1958, they bought Creek House, an Arts & Crafts building, and former home to Bernard Braden and Barbara Kelly, in Shepperton, near to the film studios there.

 Gregory was a devout Roman Catholic and took twice weekly communion.
-She built a small unconsecrated chapel in the ground across from the creek which gave the house its name, and continued to visit after moving away.
+She built a small unconsecrated chapel in the ground across from the stream which gave the house its name, and continued to visit after moving away.

 Gregson died of a heart attack, aged 55, while on holiday in Porlock Weir, Somerset in 1975.
 His body was interred at Sunbury Cemetery, Sunbury-on-Thames, Surrey near his family home at Creek House, Chertsey Road, Shepperton.
-He left £42,628 and died intestate.
+He left £64,917 and died intestate.
 After the death of her husband, Gregory moved to Wotton Under Edge in the Cotswolds.
 She died on 18 December 2022, at the age of 96.